 A healthy diet is essential to managing diabetes nutrition — food affects your blood sugar, body weight and heart health.

 With a little planning, you can manage your diabetes, include your favorite foods and feel great all at once.
 These resources can help you regulate your eating habits for diabetes management:

 - Find a Registered Dietitian, a national database of qualified specialists to help you learn about nutrition and design a meal plan.

 - Choose MyPlate, an interactive online tool to help you create a personalized meal plan.

 - Recipes for Healthy Living, a newsletter of healthy, diabetes-friendly meal plans, cooking videos and healthy eating tips.

 - Diabetes Cookbooks, a listing of cookbooks with recipes that meet nutritional guidelines.

 - Consider supplementing your diet with diabetes-friendly shakes and bars like Glucerna, which have vitamins, minerals and CARBSTEADY®, unique blends of slow-release carbohydrates that help minimize blood sugar spikes.

 Be Physically Active

-Regular exercise plays a central role in your diabetes care.
+Regular exercise plays a central role in your diabetes care, since exercise and blood sugar are related.
 Make sure to get your doctor's approval before starting an exercise program.
 Some simple and motivating ways to incorporate more activity into your life include: